changtaoshuai/Marketing_Analytics/README.md

 ![](/images/results.png)

 From the results above, Lasso was the best model with an accuray of 0.935.
 Other models such as Ridge regression, Linear regression, SVC and Tree worked well too.

+My full code can be found on [Github](https://github.com/changtaoshuai/Marketing_Analytics)